 Interested in the natural sciences?
 The nearby Susquehanna River provides unparalleled access to field research, as do the state-of-the-art LEED Silver-certified Natural Sciences Center, an on-campus Center for Environmental Education and Research, and the 400-acre George A. Hepner Ecology Laboratory.
 A $2.25 million grant from the Richard King Mellon Foundation is funding a three-year Freshwater Research Initiative to further understand the ecological issues impacting the Susquehanna River and its tributaries.

-Communications majors help run WQSU-FM, the third most powerful college radio station in Pennsylvania, broadcasting on 12,000 watts.
-They enjoy access to superb production facilities and equipment, including an audio, video and graphics lab; multi-camera television studio with green screen; and professional-quality audio and video field equipment.
+Communications majors help run WQSU-FM, one of the most powerful college radio stations in Pennsylvania, broadcasting on 12,000 watts.
+They enjoy access to superb production facilities and equipment, including an audio, video, and graphics lab; multi-camera television studio with green screen; and professional-quality audio and video field equipment.

 Local businesses often hire Susquehanna’s on-campus, student-run public relations firm for support.
-Students staff the weekly school paper, are sports information assistants, and do internships with newspapers and other media.
-Award-winning members of the university’s Enactus team include communications and business majors, who use what they learn to develop and present community service projects.
+Students staff the weekly school paper, act as athletic communications assistants, and intern with newspapers and other media.
+Award-winning members of the university’s Enactus team include communications and business majors who use what they learn to develop and present community service projects.

-Susquehanna’s central curriculum is designed to develop students’ awareness of their place in and interactions with the world around them, and to foster an integrated sense of personal ethical responsibility.
+Susquehanna’s central curriculum is designed to develop students’ awareness of their place in and interactions with the world around them, altogether fostering an integrated sense of personal ethical responsibility.
 They learn to recognize and understand the diversities of the human experience, think creatively and critically, work effectively with a team to analyze and solve problems, listen well, and articulate an informed opinion both orally and in writing.

 Intensely curious, active learners excel in the challenging and individualized Honors Program for academically talented students.
 About 10 percent of incoming students are invited to join, and Honors students typically embrace the total Susquehanna experience, contributing in leadership, performance, music, and athletics.

-Students follow a sequence of special courses and projects, complemented by discussion groups, lectures, off-campus visits and residential programs, throughout their four years at Susquehanna.
+Students follow a sequence of special courses and projects—all of which are complemented by discussion groups, lectures, off-campus visits, and residential programs—throughout their four years at Susquehanna.

-First-year Honors students can elect to live together in a living-learning community designed specifically for them within a first-year residence hall.
+First-year Honors students live together in a living-learning community designed specifically for them within a first-year residence hall.

 The faculty at Susquehanna prepare students to grow, succeed, and serve in the context of a rapidly changing environment.

 Susquehanna faculty are dedicated scholars and passionate teachers.
-Ninety-two percent of full-time faculty have earned the highest degrees in their fields.
+In fact, 96% of full-time faculty have earned the highest degree in their field.

 Because Susquehanna is an undergraduate-only institution, students learn from expert faculty members and not graduate assistants.
-One hundred percent of the faculty in the arts are professional artists, musicians and writers.
+100% of faculty in the arts are professional artists, musicians, and writers.

-Many disciplines offer hands-on collaborative research opportunities beginning in the first year of study.
-The student-faculty ratio is 12:1, and the average class size is 19, allowing for close interactions with faculty and classmates.
+Many disciplines offer hands-on collaborative research opportunities as early as the first year of study.
+The student-faculty ratio is 13:1, and the average class size is 19, allowing for close interactions with faculty and classmates.
 Classroom spaces are designed to encourage collaborative learning and intellectual and social engagement.